zhouchuanxu/Awaresome-pansharpening/README.md

 pip install torch numpy matplotlib opencv-python pyyaml
 ```

+### Prepare Dataset

+All the training/testing data are avalibal at [Baidu Disk](https://pan.baidu.com/s/12XqgR3l4m-WBxGOw4W807A?pwd=i1dk) code:i1dk

+If you use this datasets, please cite our paper to acknowledge our efforts.

 ### Configuration

 Before training the model, you need to configure the following options in the `option.yaml` file:

 - `log_dir`: the directory to store the training log files.
 - `checkpoint`: the directory to store the trained model parameters.